 Proactively showcasing the results of small changes like machine maintenance, planning and training can go a long way in changing this mentality.

-We find that companies that change their mentality from reactive to proactive whilst embracing long-term improvements are much better equipped to successfully automate their processes – mindset is more important than machines to achieve successful automation.
+Companies that change their mentality from reactive to proactive whilst embracing long-term improvements are much better equipped to automate their processes successfully – mindset is more important than machines to achieve successful automation.

-Working with Chinese manufacturers to change their mindset and shift their focus from short-term to long-term investments are essential to adopt automation & smart manufacturing.
+Working with Chinese manufacturers to change their mindset and shift their focus from short-term to long-term investments is essential to adopting automation and smart manufacturing.

 Will your factory be able to enjoy cost savings by implementing process automation?